SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 For more information about RabbitMQ transactions and their limitations, see [RabbitMQ Broker Semantics](https://www.rabbitmq.com/semantics.html).

->NOTE: Prior to RabbitMQ 2.7.0, such messages (and any that are un-acked when a channel is closed or aborts) went to the back of the queue on a Rabbit broker.
+>Prior to RabbitMQ 2.7.0, such messages (and any that are un-acked when a channel is closed or aborts) went to the back of the queue on a Rabbit broker.
 Since 2.7.0, rejected messages go to the front of the queue, in a similar manner to JMS rolled back messages.

 ### Using RabbitTransactionManager